dketterer/st_relay_disco_updater/Readme.md

 A script that uses the Github API to fetch the latest release of [Syncthing](https://github.com/syncthing/syncthing) [Discovery](https://github.com/syncthing/discosrv)- or [Relay-Server](https://github.com/syncthing/relaysrv).

+The scripts replaces the server executables every time it runs with the latest version, regardless if there is a difference between the installed and downloaded version.

 Errors are send to an administrator via email.

 Bash scripts can be used as Cron jobs.